marineve/330A2/YogiFit/YogiFit/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : YogiFit Project Overview
+    STATIC LIBRARY : YogiFit Project Overview
 ========================================================================

-AppWizard has created this YogiFit application for you.
+AppWizard has created this YogiFit library project for you.

 This file contains a summary of what you will find in each of the files that make up your YogiFit application.